-Botticelli’s drawings were essential for creating his incredible paintings that are considered masterpieces of the Renaissance movement.
-The exhibition unveils 5 newly attributed drawings and includes 60 works from 39 different institutions to create the exhibition.
+Botticelli’s drawings were essential for creating his incredible paintings, considered masterpieces of the Renaissance movement.
+The exhibition unveils five newly attributed drawings and includes 60 works from 39 different institutions to create the exhibit.
 Works come from world-famous museums, including Gallerie degli Uffizi and the Musée du Louvre, among many others.

 About Renaissance artist Sandro Botticelli